Cayprol/ovis/README.md

-# Odoo-Custom-Module
+# Odoo Module for OVIS
-Custom views and actions for Odoo 10
+Custom fields, views for Odoo 10